ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_shard_id {#insert_shard_id}

-Enables insertion of data into specific shards from [Distributed](../../engines/table-engines/special/distributed.md#distributed) tables.
+Enables insertion of data into specific shards of [Distributed](../../engines/table-engines/special/distributed.md#distributed) tables.

-This setting allows to insert data into specific shard from distributed table without perceiving local tables.
+This setting allows to synchronously insert data into specific shard from distributed table without perceiving local tables.

 Possible values:

+-   0 — Disabled.
--   Any number from `0` (disabled) to `shards_number` of corresponding [Distributed](../../engines/table-engines/special/distributed.md#distributed) table.
+-   Any number from `1` to `shards_number` of corresponding [Distributed](../../engines/table-engines/special/distributed.md#distributed) table.

-Defauld value: `0`
+Defauld value: `0`.

 ## use_compact_format_in_distributed_parts_names {#use_compact_format_in_distributed_parts_names}